-Most of my students are choosing not to attend a fashion program to learn the skills of garment design and construction or some of them are enrolled in fashion collegiate programs and still need the extra one on one assistance to grasp the pattern drafting principles and execute them.
-I have sat down with many people this past year and worked with folks who have different reasons for wanting to draft their own patterns.
+A lot of students I teach currently are folks who are looking to get their feet wet in the area of sewing and fashion design, before deciding to attend a fashion program.
+And of them are enrolled in fashion collegiate programs and still need the extra one on one assistance to grasp the pattern drafting principles and execute them.
+I have sat down with many people this past year who have different reasons for wanting to draft their own patterns.

-If they tell me that yes, they are willing to work with the math, and want to proceed, then the next assessment that I make is how much sewing have they completed.
-I think it's critical that the student know the basic shapes and understand how an existing pattern comes together, before they learn patternmaking.
+If they tell me they are willing to work with the math and want to proceed, then the next assessment to consider is how much sewing have they completed.
+I think it's critical that the student know the basic shapes and understand how an existing pattern comes together before learning patternmaking.

-If you have already had your fill of commercial patterns and you are fed up with the patterns you are using- that’s great!!
+If you have already had your fill of commercial patterns and you are fed up with the patterns you are using- that’s great!
 That means you are seeing how they can be better and how you can bring something new to the table.
-Start recording this, in fact, this is what I want you to do in your workbook.
-If you haven’t already done this, make sure you download it here now.

 After this first conversation, if a student is on board with everything I just asked and outlined, then we begin their first lesson.

 The Pattern Making Process, the Aptitudes, and Investments